corcor322/VehicleDealership/VehicleDealership/src/main/java/com/pluralsight/README.md

 ## Description of the Project

-This java application tracks ingoing and outgoing finances.
-It functions as an electronic version of a checkbook ledger, and it's target audience is your everyday worker.
-This solves a few problems, including misplacing a physical checkbook, budget mismanagement, and tracking the flow of money over different financial apps that do not integrate with each other, such as a couple with individual accounts tracking their expenses as a house.
+This java application tracks the inventory of vehicles across different dealerships.
+It allows the user to add and remove cars to reflect purchases and changing inventory.
+It also allows the user to filter the current inventory by things like make and model, mileage, and color.
+This app would be useful for an employee at a car dealership.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+These are the user stories that guided my development process:

+- As a salesperson, I want a clean and easily navigable interface to save me time.
+- As a salesperson, I want the ability to list my current inventory to know what in stock will appeal to my customer.
+- As a salesperson, I want the ability to add and remove vehicles to reflect our inventory as it changes.
-- As a user, I want
+- As a salesperson, I want the ability to filter cars to narrow down options based on my customer's desires.

 ## Setup